Welcome to SteveMoraco.com

-People do awesome things if they know how to take their dreams seriously.
+2. You’ll do awesome things if you have the tools to take your dreams seriously.

 Figuring out what you want and why you want it is half the battle to create a world you’re excited to be a part of each day.

-The other half of the battle is embracing your ignorance, learning from failure, and learning to re-frame obstacles as advantages.
+The other half of the battle is embracing your ignorance, discovering that you can learn anything, choosing to learn from failure, and re-framing obstacles as advantages.